-the Federal Manufactured Home Construction and Safety Standards that were established June additional requirements that appear in HUD regulations at 24 C.F.R.
+- the Federal Manufactured Home Construction and Safety Standards that were established June 15, 1976, as amended and in force at the time the home is manufactured; and - additional requirements that appear in HUD regulations at 24 C.F.R.
 Part 3280.